puurpl/onioNS/Creating Records/README.md

 # Creating Blockchain Records for your Onion Service

-Unstoppable Domains has a guide: https://docs.unstoppabledomains.com/smart-contracts/quick-start/manage-domain-records/ For now it may be best to proceed with setting the record key as onion or onionsig for onion addresses or public signing key respectively.
-And of course setting the values appropriately: 'onion-address priority' and 'pubkey'
+Unstoppable Domains has a guide: https://docs.unstoppabledomains.com/smart-contracts/quick-start/manage-domain-records/
+Set the record as:
+  key=dweb.onion.address and value=onion-address priority
+  'dweb.onion.address' '2gzyxa5ihm7nsggfxnu52rck2vv4rvmdlkiu3zzui5du4xyclen53wid.onion 10'

+Or
+  key=dweb.onion.key and value=key

-https://docs.unstoppabledomains.com/resolution/records-reference/#dweb-records Talks about the available record types with explanations.
+https://docs.unstoppabledomains.com/resolution/records-reference/#dweb-records Talks about the currently available record types with explanations.

 Long term it may be best to have UD add 'Tor' or 'onion' to browser.preferred_protocols (alongside 'ipfs' and 'http') and officially integrate into their DNS.
+This should really only be a documentation and standards change in terms of the dweb records, as the key:value pairs are freeform strings.